nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_BASICS.md

 ## Creating a Git Repository for Aquarium

-1. `cd` to your aquarium directory
+1. Navigate to your project directory
     ```sh
-    cd ~/workspace/aquarium
+    cd ~/workspace/martins-aquarium
     ```
 1. Type in the `git init` command
 1. You now have a git repository